titumozammel/human-energy-economics/README.md

 Human Energy Economics (HEE) is a management theory that recognizes Human Energy as the foundational organizational resource through which organizations transform knowledge, technology, capital, and processes into Sustainable Business Value.

-Rather than optimizing how people respond to increasing work demands, HEE focuses on identifying, reducing, and eliminating unnecessary operational demand.
+Rather than optimizing people's responses to increasing work demands, HEE focuses on identifying, reducing, and eliminating unnecessary operational demand.

 By reducing **Operational Noise**, organizations recover Human Energy, expand **Execution Capacity**, and improve sustainable organizational performance.